bateller/martinfitzpatrick.name/content/pages/cv.md

 ## Education

-**2011-Present PhD.** *Metabolic profiles of differentiated human macrophages and their influence in chronic inflammatory disease*
+**2011-Present PhD.**
-Wellcome Trust Combined Training Programme
+Metabolic profiles of differentiated human macrophages and their influence in chronic inflammatory disease *(Wellcome Trust Combined Training Programme)*
 School of Immunity & Infection, University of Birmingham

 **2010-2011 MRes.
-Biomedical Research** *The Immune System in Health & Disease*
+Biomedical Research**
-Wellcome Trust Combined Training Programme
+The Immune System in Health & Disease *(Wellcome Trust Combined Training Programme)*
 School of Immunity & Infection, University of Birmingham

 Consisting of two short research projects: *“Tracking viral entry into target cells by virological and immunological methods”* and *“Do differentiated macrophages display distinct metabolic phenotypes reflecting their different functions?”*

 **2007-2010 BMedSc.
 (Hons) Medical Science (Cellular and Molecular Pathology) (1st)**
 Medical School, University of Birmingham

-Dissertation title *"What is the impact of vaccination on the development of adaptive immunity to Non-typhoidal Salmonella?"*
+Dissertation topic *"What is the impact of vaccination on the development of adaptive immunity to Non-typhoidal Salmonella?"*

 **2001-2002	Certificate of Higher Education - Psychology, Artificial Intelligence & Linguistics** University of Edinburgh